28 Most Popular Types of Necklaces – From Then to Now

 multi strand necklace

-Multi-strand necklace by Wander and Lust Jewelry.
+Multi-strand necklace.
 See it here.

 As the name implies, this necklace is composed of three strands that are connected by a single enclosure.
 Usually measuring at choker or collar length, these strands can be made out of beads, crystals, or stone with different sizes and colors or of the same color but different shades.